joramwessels/lighthouse2/lib/PathFinding/README.md

 ## Backlog

 #### NavMeshBuilder
-* building
+* BUG: OMCs are part of dtNavMesh but can't be traversed by agent ❗
+* BUG: flags/areas are gone after refresh navigator ❗
 * give builder closure that automatically annotates polygons based on parameters (`CreateDetourData`)
-* off-mesh connections
-    * debug m_navmesh recalculation ❗
-    * test saving/loading ❗
-* pruning
+* navmesh pruning
-    * find out how to apply changes to vertices
+    * apply vert changes to `m_pmesh` (or `m_dmesh` for detail verts)
     * save/load `m_pmesh` and `m_dmesh` to allow editing of loaded projects

 #### NavMeshNavigator / Agent
-* BUG: when close to unreachable goal (above), path update plans vertical path
+* BUG: when close to unreachable goal above the agent, path update plans vertical path
+    * Project movement impulse on navmesh floor to prevent flying?
+        * Or is that up to the physics?
 * Don't call 'arrive' behavior on every path corner?
 * Add behavior (flee/follow)

 #### NavMeshShader
-* BUG: polygons without flags aren't highlighted as excluded
 * make meshes transparent
-* off-mesh connections
-    * make OMCs added during runtime temporary/removable
-    * how to check directionality in `NavMeshShader::AddOMCsToScene` and `NavMeshShader::AddTmpOMC`
+* show OMC directionality somehow
 * remove old navmesh mesh from render core on `RemovePolysFromScene` to save memory
 * OpenGL highlights cost 10-20 fps
 * BUG: OpenGL shading fails when the camera is too close (when a vertex is behind the camera) (`Camera::WorldToScreenPos` issue)
+* BUG: random crashes when adding tmp OMCs using assets (solved by using GL shading)
+    * no sensible call stack
+    * execution stops after `TwDraw()` in `DrawGUI`, or SynchScene
+    * two verts + edge are shaded
+    * before applying changes
+    * adding instances in `NavMeshShader::AddTmpOMC` seems to trigger it